department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/Plan B Audio Plan Conversation-Guide.md

 **Moderator:** Okay, let's try this again.
 - **TECH REP: switch to call 2 slide**
-The goal of this 2nd call is the same as the first except when you called the first time, we gave you the wrong SSN number so that the bot would err.
+**Moderator:** The goal of this 2nd call is the same as the first except when you called the first time, we gave you the wrong SSN number so that the bot would err.
 This time, the SSN number is correct, and all the information you need for the 2nd call is on this slide.

-- **Information Displayed on Visual:**
+- **Task 1B Information Displayed on Visual:**
 - Josh
 - SSN: 123-45-6789
 - DOB: 08/03/1983
 - Branch of Service: navy

+Voicebot Information
 - Claims: 1
 - ClaimID: 600207214
 - Benefit Claim Type: Pre-Discharge-Resumption of Compensation